Increasingly, major sport events have been recognized as both economic drivers and powerful place brand builders for communities.

 As volunteer Vice Chair of Marketing and Communications for the Organizing Committee Calgary for over 10 years, Russell Reimer has been a tremendous addition to our team.
 His creativity and vision have not only contributed to the overall success of the World Cups and World Championships but have played a role in increasing the profile of speed skating in Canada.

 Volunteer Chair, Organizing Committee Calgary

-Russell's knowledge of and perspective on Canada's sport community is passionate and committed and his work for the Canadian Freestyle Ski Association has been invaluable in developing our sport tourism strategy and the funding for our FIS Freestyle Ski World Cups.
+Russell's knowledge of and perspective on Canada's sport community is passionate and committed and his work for the Freestyle Canada (CFSA) has been invaluable in developing our sport tourism strategy and the funding for our FIS Freestyle Ski World Cups.

 Director, Winter Sport, Own The Podium

 Russell has been an integral part of our team for some time.
 He has provided strategic insight, creative thought and a meaningful value-add to many of our recent major event bid wins including the 2016 JUNO Awards and the 2015 Canadian Open Volleyball Championships.
 All of which is predicated on a genuine passion to build a great city through sport whether it’s for economic benefit or quality of life.
 He’s made a significant and important contribution to our team’s effort.